 Givat Ram Stadium

 The stadium will host the Maccabiah’s track and field competitions for the first time, as well as the soccer tournament final.
-It will be thoroughly rennovated, to the cost of millions of shekels, and will later be used for additional national and international competitions.
-In addition, a temporary stand will be put in place at the stadium for the Maccabiah events to allow thousands of visitors to view the competitions.
-During that time, a permanent stand will also be built, as well as changing rooms, showers, and restrooms.
+It will be thoroughly renovated, at a cost of millions of shekels, and will later be used for other national and international competitions.
+In addition, a temporary stand will be established at the stadium for the Maccabiah events to allow thousands of visitors to view the competitions.
+During that time, a permanent stand will also be built, as well as changing rooms, showers and restrooms.
 In addition, a separate running track will be built as well as a “photo finish” tower—which will constitute a command and control center for the athletics competitions.

 Tennis Center on Avraham Elmali'akh Street:

-will host the tennis tournament throughout the competition.
+This will host the tennis tournament during the Games.

 “Mabat” soccer field

 On Bar Yochai street, and the three Bayit VeGan fields on Shakhrai Street: will host soccer team practices throughout the tournament, and will also host some of the soccer matches expected to take place—in parallel with the Sportek fields.

 Malha Sports Arena:

 will also be upgraded, and will be used in the future for basketball competitions.